-Diabetic retinopathy and macular oedema treatment
+Diabetic retinopathy and macular oedema treatment options

 Diabetic retinopathy is damage to the light-sensitive retina in the back of the eye caused by type 1 or type 2 diabetes.